elunna/nerfhack-changelog/README.md

 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
 * Auto-ID some potions when inhaling their vapors (xNetHack)
 * Auto-ID scrolls of scare monster when they crumble from being picked up (UnNetHack)
-* Auto-ID scrolls of scare monster when read
+* Auto-ID scrolls that have obvious effects when read:
+  * scare monster
-* Auto-ID scrolls of confuse monster when read
+  * confuse monster
+  * food detection
+  * remove curse
+  * flood
-* Auto-ID scrolls of enchant armor when they erodeproof armor or make dragon scaled armor
+  * scrolls of enchant armor when they erodeproof armor or create dragon scaled armor
-* Auto-ID scrolls of food detection if they have an obvious effect
-* Auto-ID scrolls of remove curse when read
 * Auto-ID rings dropped into a sink (UnNetHack)
 * Auto-ID rings of regeneration upon wearing
 * Auto-ID +0 rings of protection (if MC is increased)